 Since the KDP15-0-4200 template was the most satisfactory for the new redshift, we used it to fit all observations.
 We allowed all six normalization parameters of the template to vary but the width and the shift were the same.
-We do not expect drastic variations in the properties of the Fe II emission during the campaign.
+We do not expect drastic variations in the properties of the FeII emission during the campaign.

 In Figure~\ref{fig:new_trends1}, we compare the fit quality for all the observations for the new redshift and the new templates (KDP15 and VW01) to the previously used redshift and the old d12 template.
-We see that some observations are now fitted better, and some are not.
-Statistically, the new redshift/template combination works slightly better since the average ratio of the corresponding $\chi^2$ is 0.99.
+We see that some observations are now fitted better and some are not.
+Statistically, the new redshift and the new template combination works slightly better since the average ratio of the corresponding $\chi^2$ is 0.99.
 Specifically, the newly selected template with the new redshift gave the average value of the $\chi^2$ of 1793.77 while the fit to all data with the old redshift and d12 template gave 1797.73.
-Therefore, on average, we do not see a high improvement, particularly when we have in mind that the fit has in principle 5 more free parameters related to the Fe II template.
-However, the fit is equally satisfactory as before, and it uses the new redshift coming from the IR data.
+Therefore, on average, we do not see a high improvement, particularly when we keep in mind that the fit has, in principle, five more free parameters related to the FeII template.
+However, the fit is equally satisfactory as before and it uses the new redshift coming from the IR data.

-The new spectral decomposition does not strongly affect the Mg II line.
-The average value of the EW(Mg II) is now $28.5 \pm 0.5$\AA\, with the dispersion of 2.8 \AA, while when we use the old redshift/old template, it is $30.7 \pm 0.6$\AA\, with the dispersion of 3.2 \AA.
-The small systematic shift is visible in Figure~\ref{fig:new_trends1}, lower panel, and the level of variability dropped slightly.
-The pattern remains roughly the same as in our old analysis, with the initial strong rise, followed by a decrease up to JD 5000 and smaller variations afterwards.
+The new spectral decomposition does not strongly affect the MgII line.
+The average value of the EW(MgII) is now $28.5 \pm 0.5$\AA\, with a dispersion of 2.8 \AA, while when we use the old redshift and the old template, it is $30.7 \pm 0.6$\AA\, with the dispersion of 3.2 \AA.
+The small systematic shift is visible in Figure~\ref{fig:new_trends1}, lower panel and the level of variability dropped slightly.
+The pattern remains roughly the same as in our old analysis, with the initial strong rise, followed by a decrease up to JD 5000 and smaller variations afterward.
 Only the roughly systematic shift down by $\sim 2$ \AA~is visible.